Paradoxdruid/eso-guides/index.md

 ## Changelog

+* 2025-05-17: Reverted usage of JO based on feedback, changed to Sax.
+Added scribed skills per suggestions.
 * 2025-05-16: Added Other approaches section, fully gave up on Pillager's in suggested setups.
 * 2025-05-15: Fixed Tank mentions of required Runic Sunder.
 Added note that Beam arcs can slot spear for increased crit damage.
 * 2025-05-14: Adjusted Healer roles and sets to reflect the ability to spam Barrier and maximize Major Slayer uptimes.
 Swapped Tank sets for Sax and no TT.